Rsantct/pe.audio.sys/pe.audio.sys/README.md

 You can easily visualize these curves by using the command line tool `peaudiosys_plot_eq_curves.py`

+### Optional share/eq files

+If you want to use another sound processors, you can hold here some more files.

+For instance, you can use Ecasound to add a parametric EQ processor before Brutefir, for more info see the section `scripts:` under the provided `config.yml.example` file.

 # The audio routing

 Here you are a typical JACK wiring screenshot.